Journey Manager (JM)

 By default, submission-related data is stored in a Manager database.
 However, it can be configured and changed at runtime as well.
 The functionality is encapsulated in a set of service definitions of type Submission Data Storage.
 The storage service that is marked as the default for this service type is used when storing submission data.

 The data retention policies you can configure are the maximum age of form submissions in general as well as delivered (including undeliverable) and saved (including abandoned) submission data.
-If you would like the global settings to apply for this organization, select "Use system default".

 You can also set the data storage encoding for the organization if it is different to the system-wide setting.
 We recommend that you use the Compressed / Encrypted option for maximum security and minimal storage space requirements.
+For more information, see File System Submission Data Storage Service.

 Finally, for additional security you can set a rollover interval for the security key for the organization.
 The security key is used by Manager to encrypt submission-related data.
 All encrypted data is associated with its security key, so data encrypted before a security key change will still be accessible.
-If you choose a value other than "Never", a new security key will be automatically generated by a background job when required.
+If you choose a value other than Never, a new security key will be automatically generated by a background job when required.

 Manager has two modes of data retention policy, strict and relaxed, that determines the length of time transactional data is retained.
 The selected policy can be customized at the environment organization, or form levels.